How to Get ISO 27001 Certified: A Practical Starting Guide

 Work through the actual click path in the relevant system.
 Where do people get stuck?
 Is the logic unclear, the labels confusing, the steps too long, or the error messages cryptic?

-Use your DAP to build short, opinionated guides and tooltips that answer the question on the screen.
-Keep them focused: 60–90 seconds of interaction, one clear outcome, minimal branching.
+Use your DAP to build short, focused guides and tooltips that answer the question on the screen.
+Keep them concise: one clear outcome, minimal branching, completed in roughly 60 to 90 seconds of interaction.

 Tag each guide by application, workflow, and ticket category.
-Lemon Learning’s insights let you see how often guides are used, who uses them, and where they drop off.
+Lemon Learning's insights let you see how often guides are used, who uses them, and where users drop off.

 Step 1: Establish a joint view across IT operations, apps, and support.